civican/legisinfo/42-1/bills/C-55/bill_text.md

   **(3)** When a ship is charged with an offence under section 39.6, the summons may be served by leaving it with the master or another officer, the authorized representative, the owner or the operator of the ship, or if it cannot reasonably be left with any of those persons, by posting a copy of it on any conspicuous part of the ship.

-  **(4)** If a ship is charged with an offence under section 39.6, the ship may appear **by counsel or representative before the court**.
+  **(4)** If a ship is charged with an offence under section 39.6, the ship may appear by counsel or representative before the court.
 Despite the `Criminal Code`, if the ship does not so appear, a court may, on proof of service of the summons, proceed to hold the trial.

   **(5)** If a ship is prosecuted for an offence under section 39.6, it is sufficient proof of the offence to establish that the act or omission that constitutes the offence was committed by the master of the ship or any other person on board the ship, whether or not the person on board has been identified or has been prosecuted for the offence.